rajeevbbqq/nest_typeorm_boilerplate/README.md

   <a href="http://nestjs.com/" target="blank"><img src="https://nestjs.com/img/logo_text.svg" width="320" alt="Nest Logo" /></a>
 </p>

-  <p align="center">A progressive <a href="http://nodejs.org" target="blank">Node.js</a> framework for building efficient and scalable server-side applications, heavily inspired by <a href="https://angular.io" target="blank">Angular</a> and built in support of
+  <p align="center">Boiler plate of <a href="https://docs.nestjs.com/" target="blank">Nest.js</a> framework, An efficient and scalable Node.Js server-side applications and built in support of
   <a href="https://typeorm.io/#/" target="blank">TypeOrm</a> with migrations and Hot module reload.</p>

 ## Description